 Dichotomous keys are included for all ranks below family if two or more taxa are treated.
-For dioecious species, keys are designed for use with either staminate or pistillate plants.
-Keys are designed also to facilitate identification of taxa that flower before leaves appear.
-More than one key may be given, and for some groups tabular comparisons may be presented in addition to keys.
+More than one key may be given to facilitate identification of sterile material.

 Nomenclatural Information

 Basionyms of accepted names, with author and bibliographic citations, are listed first in synonymy, followed by any other synonyms in common recent use, listed in alphabetical order, without bibliographic citations.